BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Stalkers Use Shields/README.md

 need to copy (or symlink, if you're on Mac or Linux) `modprocessor.py` into this directory in order to run the script.

+Bugs
+====

+Known issues with the mod:

+* As a side-effect of the way we have to make use of loot pools, skin drops from various enemies will be broken (it's that or break skin rewards for challenges/missions).
+This mod breaks skin drops for skags and chubbies/tubbies.

 Licenses
 ========